 - Value (score)

 We define how significant a particular risk is for the project.
 A higher number means a higher priority.
 At Mind Studios, we usually define the value of a risk by multiplying its impact and probability scores.
-But you’re free to define this value as you wish based on the requirements and particularities of your business.
+But you’re free to define this value as you wish based on the requirements in software development and particularities of your business.

 - Main strategy